Unsigned-Long/Unsigned-Long/README.md

 #### Interesting Point

-So why is my nickname **ULong2** :smiley:? `ULong` is a data type in C++ that stands for `unsigned long integer`.
-It is a 32-bit unsigned integer type, which means it can store a large number without sign, but no negative numbers allowed.
-This somehow represents my desire to explore a wide range of knowledge and a positive (non-negative) mindset.
+So why is my nickname **ULong2** :smiley:? `ULong` is a data type in C++ that stands for `unsigned long integer`, which can store a large number, but no negative numbers are allowed.
+This represents my desire to explore a wide range of knowledge and a positive (non-negative) mindset.
 Interestingly, `Long` is also the pinyin for one of the Chinese characters in my name.
 And the number `2`, yes, is my lucky number.

 #### My BiliBili Channel